SpongePowered/SpongeDocs/source/devs/guidelines.rst

   * File headers must contain the license headers for the project.
 Use the ``licenseFormat`` Gradle task to add them automatically.

+* Imports

+  * Imports must be grouped in the following order, where each group is separated by an empty line

+    * Static imports
+    * All other imports
+    * ``java`` imports
+    * ``javax`` imports

+  * This differs from Google's style in that imports are not grouped by top-level package, they are all grouped as one.

 * Exceptions

   * For exceptions that are to be ignored, name the exception variable ``ignored``